-This Family-Owned Tea Brand Is Building Community, One Sip At a Time • EBONY
+This Family-Owned Tea Brand Is Building Community, One Sip at a Time • EBONY

-Entrepreneur Quentin Vennie was inspired to launch Equitea, a functional tea brand fueled by family at its core.
-After past struggles with anxiety, depression and addiction, Vennie journeyed to heal himself via yoga, meditation, and a daily cup of tea.
-After noticing the startling benefits he felt from his new habits, he became molded by the belief that “mental health management and wellness should be a right not a privilege”.
-Vennie was inspired to create original loose-leaf blends and bring the tea culture home to aide his family and community in feeling their best.
+Entrepreneur Quentin Vennie, the founder of Equitea, created the functional loose-leaf tea brand to aid his family and community in feeling their best.
+After past struggles with anxiety, depression and addiction, Vennie journeyed to heal himself through a regular practice of yoga, meditation and a daily cup of tea.
+After noticing the startling benefits he felt from his new found habits, he became molded by the belief that “mental health management and wellness should be a right not a privilege.”

-With the support of his wife Erin, Vennie created brand’s first green tea blend, which contains notes of lemon and lavender.
-At the suggestion of his son’s neurologist, the tea was used as a natural way to manage his son’s ADHD diagnosis.
-As a family, they started drinking the tea together every morning to promote a ritual of focus and calm for his 12-year old.
+At the suggestion of his son’s neurologist, he used his first green tea blend, a composite of lemon and lavender notes, as a natural way to manage his son’s ADHD diagnosis.
+With the support of his wife Erin, they started drinking the tea together every morning as a family to promote a ritual of focus and calm for their 12-year old.
 As a result, the strides in confidence and focus his son made afterwards were astounding.

-Equitea’s products are artfully blended in small batches, using only the highest quality, organic ingredients intended to boost wellbeing and taste amazing.
-Keep scrolling to shop our favorite flavors and to get sipping.
+Equitea’s products are artfully blended in small batches, using only the highest quality, organic ingredients intended to boost well-being.
+To get sipping, keep scrolling to shop our favorite flavors.

 Equitea Empower Herbal Hibiscus Tea Blend, $12, equitea.com

-A drink of this blend packs a punch of vitamin C and is packed with nutrient-rich ingredients, including hibiscus, rosehip and elderberry, to boost and maintain immunity.
+A drink of this blend packs a powerful punch of vitamin C. It is packed with nutrient-rich ingredients, including hibiscus, rosehip and elderberry, to boost and maintain immunity.

 Equitea Surrender Herbal Rose Tea Blend $12, equitea.com

-Created during the early stages of the COVID-19 pandemic to combat anxiety, this blend contains rose, chamomile and valerian root, ingredients that are known to promote peace, calm, and relaxation for deep sleep and relaxation.
+Created during the early stages of the COVID-19 pandemic to combat anxiety, this relaxing blend contains rose, chamomile and valerian root, ingredients that are known to promote peace and calm for deep sleep.

 Equitea Comfort Herbal Chai Tea Blend $14, goop.com

 This tea is one of three exclusive blends, produced in partnership with Goop.
-It contains warming spice ingredients, including hints of cinnamon, clove, and nutmeg, which makes it especially comforting during wintertime.
+It contains warming spice ingredients, including hints of cinnamon, clove, and nutmeg, which makes it especially comforting during cold winter months.